rachelamandamartin/Project1/README.md

   - At line **#1806** replace the IP address with the IP address of your ELK machine:
     - `host: "10.1.0.4:5601"`
 - Run the filebeat playbook you created, and navigate to the filebeat installation page on the ELK server GUI to check that the installation worked as expected.
+  - More specifically, from the Kibana home page click:
+    - 'Add Log Data'
+    - 'System Logs'
+    - Then click on the 'DEB' tab under 'Getting Started'
-  - Scroll to Step 5: Module Status on this page and click **Check Data**
+    - Scroll to Step 5: Module Status and click **Check Data**
     - If successfully deployed the check box should appear like this:
 ![filebeat module status](Images/filebeatmodulestatus.png)

 **For Metricbeat:**